jerryheir/ReactNativeForNigerianProgrammers/README.md

 # ReactNativeForNigerianProgrammers
-Just a very simple react-native projects
+Just a very simple react-native project.
+To begin you need to have the **yarn** (node package installer), **create-react-native-app** installed locally on your computer...